tiddly-gittly/tidgi-obsidian-manager/wiki/tiddlers/λ__Obsidian Sandbox_Vault is just a local folder.md

 In Obsidian, a vault is a plain folder on your computer.
 By plain, I mean it's just like a folder you created and put some files in.
 You can open it with your system explorer or Finder, zip it up, make a copy, or move it around.

-> [!SUMMARY] The Point™
+<<callout type:"summary" title:"The Point™" src:"">>
-> The point is that you own this folder just like the other folder of camping photos that you created yourself.
+<<callout type:"" title:"point is that you own this folder just like the other folder of camping photos that you created yourself." src:"">>
 >
-> It’s supposed to be a good thing because you get both **data ownership and privacy** this way.
-Just keep in mind [[with great power comes great responsibility|λ:/Obsidian Sandbox/#^0f681f]].
+<<callout type:"’" title:"supposed to be a good thing because you get both **data ownership and privacy** this way.
+Just keep in mind [[with great power comes great responsibility|λ:/Obsidian Sandbox/#^0f681f]]." src:"">>

 No need to worry about loading your content from our servers.
 You know, servers can get hacked or be offline or be slow when you need it most.